ory/keto/sdk/js/swagger/docs/EnginesApi.md

 var flavor = "flavor_example"; // String | The ORY Access Control Policy flavor.
 Can be \"regex\", \"glob\", and \"exact\"

 var opts = {
+  'member': "member_example", // String | The Member (ID) for which the roles are to be listed (Optional).
   'limit': 789, // Number | The maximum amount of policies returned.
   'offset': 789 // Number | The offset from where to start looking.
 };